Carol915/-/README.md

 ### Challenge Goal

-My goal is to solve one or more LeetCode problems every day for 60 days.
+My goal is to solve one or more LeetCode problems every day for 60 days, and achieve in total **150 Leetcode problems** by the end of the challenge.
 This challenge is not just about solving problems but also about understanding and learning different algorithms and data structures.

 ## Progress